Bariatric Vitamin and Supplement Guidelines

 - Vitamins should be of the chewable or liquid kind

-- Weight loss surgery specific vitamins are available if you are interested; however they are not covered by insurance.
+- Weight loss surgery specific vitamins are manufactured by many companies however they are not covered by insurance.
+Our practices does not sell vitamins nor do we typically recommend a particular brand.

 Examples of Multivitamins